 - Cetuximab (Erbitux®).
 Used to treat colorectal cancers.

 - A monoclonal antibody against CD47.
 CD47 is a cell-surface protein expressed at high levels in many different human cancers.
 CD47 blocks any effort that macrophages and dendritic cells might make to phagocytose the cancer cells; that is, CD47 is a "don't eat me" signal.
 A variety of human cancers transplanted into immunodeficient mice have their growth suppressed and metastases prevented when the mice are given a monoclonal antibody against CD47 thus unleashing the ability of phagocytes to destroy the cancer cells.
-The success in mice will soon lead to clinical trials in humans.
+Clinical trials in humans are now (2017) in progress.

 - Blinatumomab is a synthetic monoclonal antibody each arm of which carries a binding site with a different specificity: